sprngr/dotfiles/README.md

 * git completion
 * custom prompt with awesome stuff
 * a partial reimplementation of DuckDuckGo's Bang Commands
+* a script that opens a random page to a lipsum generator

 Feel free to use anything from it!